CompArchCam/ghost-threading-eval-micro2025/README.md

-This repository contains the source code and scripts needed to run several of the experiments from the paper "Ghost Threading: Helper-Thread Prefetching for Real Systems" submitted to MICRO2025.
+This repository contains the source code and scripts needed to run several of the experiments from the paper:

+Ghost Threading: Helper-Thread Prefetching for Real Systems\
+Yuxin Guo, Alexandra W. Chadwick, Márton Erdős,, Utpal Bora, Akshay Bhosale, Giacomo Gabrielli and Timothy M. Jones\
+International Symposium on Microarchitecture (MICRO)\
+October 2025

+Please cite this paper if you produce any work that uses this repository.

 We aim to regenerate results for Figure 3 and the first three bars of Figures 6 to 8.
 Since this technique targets on real systems and involoves a lot of system-dependent configurations, we'd expect the results to have quite some significant variation across different hardware.
 Hopefully the main trends of the paper will be visible in your output.